periareon/req-compile/README.rst

 Constraining output
 ~~~~~~~~~~~~~~~~~~~
-Constraint production outputs with test requirements using the `--constraints` flag.
+Constrain production outputs with test requirements using the `--constraints` flag.
 More than one file can be
 passed::

     > cat requirements.txt